 NSW public sector entities are not permitted to early adopt new Australian Accounting Standards, unless NSW Treasury determines otherwise.
-The following new Australian Accounting Standard, excluding standards not considered applicable or material to the Land Manager, have not been applied and are not yet effective:
+There were no new Australian Accounting Standards, excluding standards not considered applicable or material to the Land Manager, have not been applied and are not yet effective.